Orin-beep/HOTSPOT/README.md

 # Usage
 Before the prediction, you have to use `preprocessing.py` for length filter and sentence matrix generation (as the input into the Transformer model).
+The temporary files will be stored in the folder `temporary_files` by default.
 Then, `HOTSPOT.py` will help you with the host prediction.
+The results are stored in the csv file `Result/prediction.tsv` by default.

+## Example

 ## Full command-line options
 preprocessing.py: